The Commonplace

 0.06

 Estimation/calibration, stability assessment, and global sensitivity methods used: parameters calibrated/estimated on 2016–2023 data; equilibrium located; Jacobian eigenvalues computed for local stability; variance-based global sensitivity analysis performed over parameter space.
-Other null_result high methodological procedures applied (estimation, stability analysis, GSA)
+Other null_result methodological procedures applied (estimation, stability analysis, GSA)

 n=8